-If you undertake some form of regular exercise, there should be no issue with meeting the physical requirements in the fitness test.
+If you exercise regularly, there should be no issue with meeting the physical requirements in the fitness test.
 This means achieving level 5.4 on the 'bleep test', start preparing now by watching our YouTube videos for tips.

 If you’re from outside the UK, it’s essential that you have indefinite leave to abode and work in the UK.
 Due to changes in legislation, members of the European Economic Area (EAA) are now required to have ILR or EU settled status..

-Whilst you are able to apply to more than one police service at a time, you will only be able to sit an assessment centre with one service.
+You can apply to more than one police service/force at a time, but you will only sit an assessment centre with one service/force.

 Some tattoos will stop you working for the Met.
-You can't work for the Met if you have tattoos on:
+These include tattoos on:

 the sides and front of your neck above the collar line